-Agencies should review year-to-date data for BFY 2023 dedicated and non-dedicated revenue budgets and establish appropriate revenue budgets for BFY 2024 in SWIFT.
-Agencies can use the monthly Estimated and Actual Receipts report for BFY 2023 as a guide.
+Agencies should review year-to-date data for BFY 2024 dedicated and non-dedicated revenue budgets and establish appropriate revenue budgets for BFY 2025 in SWIFT.
+Agencies can use the monthly Estimated and Actual Receipts report for BFY 2024 as a guide.

 SWIFT does not automatically prevent receipts from being deposited in the new budget period prior to July 1.
-However, agencies must not deposit to BFY 2024 until July 1, 2023.
+However, agencies must not deposit to BFY 2025 until July 1, 2024.

-An excel template is available to import revenue budgets.
-It is available on the MMB website (SWIFT Rev Bud KK Jrnl Template).
+An excel template is available to import revenue budgets on the MMB's website (SWIFT Rev Bud KK Jrnl Template).
 Agencies may close a revenue budget at any time to prevent further recognition of receipts.
 Requests to close revenue budgets should be submitted via email to AgencyAssistance.MMB@state.mn.us.